- 1 Purpose

 An Employee will not be required to commence work without a ten hour break after completing work the previous day.

 Employees may, at their own initiative, request to have their ordinary hours of work varied by mutual agreement between the Employee and the Delegate.
 The ordinary hours of work under this variable agreement may, by agreement, be paid at the ordinary rate.
-Any request must be forwarded to the Executive Director (Human Resources) for approval prior to implementation.
+Any request must be forwarded to the Chief People Officer for approval prior to implementation.

 Where, for a full-time Employee, a break in an agreed work cycle coincides with a Public Holiday, the Employee will be entitled to a day off at a mutually convenient time as agreed between the Employee and the University.